dayton-outar/shillings/docs/MARKETING/README.md

 ![Relationship, Links and Traffic](/.attachments/relationships-links-rank-traffic-lead.png)

 We will need a good SEO strategy of acquiring backlinks through having several sites with high domain authority make reference to our site so that our site can rank high for customers that are looking for our product.
+Most definitely, the Jamaica Stock Exchange will have to endorse us.
 Should we build a blog with relevant topics to gain that domain authority?
 This can be a time-consuming and expensive venture.
+Initially, we can start with a small group of interested people to build out the product.

 ![Traffic Sources on the Internet](/.attachments/search-traffic-lead.png)